Prostatitis is an acute or chronic inflammatory disease of the prostate.

 Differently, the prevalent symptom of chronic prostatitis is a pain in the genital area.

-The antibiotic treatment of acute prostatitis must be immediate and aggressive to cure and eradicate the infection because of the risk of serious generalized infection.
+The antibiotic treatment of acute prostatitis must be immediate and aggressive to cure and eradicate the infection because of the risk of severe generalized infection.

 Inadequate or delayed treatment can lead to chronic disease.
 Then, the treatment will be more complicated and often partially effective.

 What are the causes and symptoms of prostatitis?
-What about the possible complications and when is mandatory to see a doctor?
-What is the possible treatment?
+What about the possible complications, and when is it mandatory to see a doctor?
+What is the likely treatment?